 The business was converted into a limited liability company called the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.

-A considerable export trade had been developed in Australia by the 1880s.
+A considerable export trade to Australia had been developed by the 1880s.

-Private correspondence reveals that Carne Rasch later came to distrust J L Tompson as a swindler.
-Due to a series of unfortunate personal investments, Tompson was declared bankrupt in 1884.
+Private correspondence reveals that Carne Rasch later came to regard J L Tompson as a swindler.
+Tompson was declared bankrupt in 1884, following a series of unfortunate personal investments.

 Ten million bottles of Holbrook’s Worcestershire sauce were sold in 1888.
 Advertising claimed that sales were high because, “it is the best and cheapest”.
 It sold for around half the price of the Lea & Perrins product.

 Three giant wooden vats, each capable of holding 140,000 gallons of vinegar, were installed at Stourport in the 1890s.
 It was claimed that they were the largest vats in the world.

 The Birmingham Vinegar Brewery had a capital of £150,000 by 1897.
 It was the second largest vinegar manufacturer in the world.

 An American subsidiary was established with a share capital of £100,000 in 1898.